SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_Italia_Transmission_Manager.md

 # Sky Italia Transmission Manager

-This driver retrieves the status of the different transponders, using a serial connection.
+This connector retrieves the status of the different transponders, using a serial connection.

 ## About